Call For Papers

 It is up to the authors to assign text, figures, tables, and other elements in such a way as to respect the bin capacities.

 Authors are required to use the LaTeX style file supplied for the LIPIcs style, without changing default values nor setting font size options in the "documentclass" statement (click here to access LIPICs instructions for authors and download the LaTex template).
 Final proceedings papers must be camera-ready in this format.
 We emphasize that a clearly marked Appendix of up to 5 pages, which will not count toward the 12 page submission limit, can be included and will be read at the referees' discretion.
-All submissions have to be made via the EasyChair submission page for the conference.
+All submissions have to be made via the EasyChair submission page for the conference (click here to access the submission page).

 Papers submitted for review should represent original, previously unpublished work or surveys of important results.
 At the time the paper is submitted to SEA, and for the entire review period, the paper (or essentially the same paper) should not be under review by any other conference with published proceedings or by a scientific journal.
 At least one author of each accepted paper will be expected to attend the conference and present the paper.
 Specifically, no accepted paper will be published unless an author registers to participate in the conference.